 African Forest Elephants- Loxodonta cyclotis

-Elephants have a gestation period of about 22 months, and on average, their birth interval is over 3-5 years.
-They’re invulnerable to predators.
-However, lions and spotted hyenas have been recorded attacking them.
+Reproduction: Elephants have a gestation period of about 22 months, and on average, their birth interval is over 5-6 years.

 African Forest Buffalos- Syncerus Caffer